 What laws relate to overtime in the UK?

-All rights in terms of working hours, including those deemed overtime, are set out in the Working Time Regulations.
-The most important limitation to bear in mind in the UK is that an employer cannot force an employee to work more than 48 hours per week, although an employee can opt-out of this rule.
+All rights in terms of working hours, including that, deemed overtime, are set out in the Working Time Regulations.
+The most important limitation to bear in mind in the UK is that an employer cannot force an employee to work more than 48 hours per week, although an employee can opt out of this rule.

 How is overtime pay calculated for employees?

 The rate of overtime pay you receive as an employee will be set out clearly in the terms and conditions of your contract.
 There is no legal requirement for your employer to pay extra money for overtime so long as your total wage does not drop below the national minimum wage, but most will offer incentives to cover the extra hours, such as increased rates of pay.
 If they do pay an incentivized rate, then you will get this multiplied by however many hours overtime you work.

 Until you decide on a good overtime calculating software, please feel free to look at out free overtime pay calculator in the meanwhile.

 What are the rights of an employee with respect to overtime pay?

 Again, your rights will be dictated by the Working Time Regulations and your own contract.
 As mentioned previously, your employer cannot force you to work more than 48 hours a week unless you opt-out of the rule.
 In terms of pay, the rate you receive will be dictated in your contract and your employer will be obliged to pay this or be deemed in breach of contract.

 How are overtime pay and holiday pay different?